COMPETITIVE MOTORSPORT LOSS OF INCOME & PERSONAL ACCIDENT INSURANCE FAQs

 Yes, if you have chosen Permanent Total Disability, you should consider what would happen in the event of partial disability (eg. the loss of a limb).
 You may still be able to carry on your occupation, but the Partial Disability cover provides additional piece of mind knowing that you will still receive some form of cash benefit. refer to the policy wording for a full schedule of benefits.

 This affects the premium charged for loss of income, since the same injury for different people can result in different claims.
 It is important to understand that if you are engaged in an occupation where even the slightest injury could bring your career to an end (e.g. surgeon / pilot / professional sportsperson / dancer) this is NOT the policy for you and you would need a more specific cover we would recommend a more specific insurance so please contact us for further details.

-No. This is a seasonal policy and, like competitor licences, you policy will expire on 31st December.
+No. This is a seasonal policy and, like MSA / ACU competitor licences, your policy will expire on 31st December.

-This insurance is only in respect of your ACU licensed motorsport activities.
+No. This insurance is only in respect of your MSA / ACU licensed motorsport activities.

 Yes.
 It does not matter who or what caused the accident in which you were injured.

-No. This cover is only in respect of your motorsport activities organised by recognised and licenced ACU clubs.
+No. This cover is only in respect of your motorsport activities organised by recognised and licensed motorsport clubs.

 No. The policy is limited to the sum specified for Permanent Total Disability.
 If you do have such a serious accident and if, after a 52 seek waiting period you are deemed to have suffered Permanent Total Disability, the insurer will pay the Permanent Total Disability lump sum, less any loss of income payments made.